team-perfect-deliverables/charlie/README.md

 that runs on multiple hosts and can exploit (hyper-threading)[http://en.wikipedia.org/wiki/Hyper-threading].

-harlie is built on plug-in modules that it installs at run-time rather compile time.
+Charlie is built on plug-in modules that it installs at run-time rather compile time.
 The big advantage of plugins is that Charlie can be extended without modifying its core functionality.
 The plugins are defined by Java interfaces and